munechika-koyo/smartdoor_host/README.md

 ## WebAPI authentication for Smartdoor client

 In order for smartdoor client to use the registration informantion to authenticate an IDm, this web sever offers the WebAPI mode.
-Access the this smartdoor host address adding the "authenticate" endpoint (like http://smartdoor-host/authenticate/), and send the IDm information using html POST method with json format:
+Access the this smartdoor host address adding the "authenticate" endpoint (like http://\<host ip address\>/authenticate/), and send the IDm information using html POST method with json format:
 ```json
 {"idm": "xxxaaayyyzzz"}